Table of Contents

 God’s Divine Will (or Sovereign Will)

+To understand the nature of God, it is important to understand His Divine Will.
 This is His will that dictates His actions corresponding to all of His divine attributes, in face of opposition to His ways.
 Even though He doesn’t want the wicked to perish, He will punish them and send them to hell because He is just and holy.